JohnnysData/Pyhton-For-Everybody/README.md

 ## Additional Material

 All additional course materials also can be found [here](https://www.py4e.com/).
-Link to the reference book for this course: [Book](https://www.py4e.com/book).
+Link to the reference book for this course can be found [here](https://www.py4e.com/book).

 !()